jahrulnr/esp32-gpt/README.md

 # ESP32-GPT Library

-An Arduino library for ESP32 microcontrollers to communicate with GPT AI models via HTTP API.
+An Arduino library for ESP32 microcontrollers to communicate with OpenAI GPT models and generate text-to-speech audio via HTTP API.

 ## Features

 - Simple interface for sending prompts to GPT models
 - Conversation context caching for multi-turn conversations
 - Multiple model support (gpt-5-nano, gpt-4o-mini, etc.)
+- Text-to-speech (TTS) functionality with multiple voice options
-- Asynchronous HTTP requests with callback responses
+- Asynchronous HTTP requests with callback responses for both GPT and TTS
 - Easy integration with Arduino projects

 ## Installation

 1. Download or clone this repository
-2. Copy the `OpenAI` folder to your Arduino libraries directory
+2. Copy the `ESP32-GPT` folder to your Arduino libraries directory
 3. Restart Arduino IDE

 For PlatformIO, add this library to your `lib` folder.